 To compare the geometric means of ldl across the two groups, I perform a t test on log transformed data, with back transformation of the resulting estimates.
 I assume unequal variances since the problem doesn’t specify whether to presume equal or unequal variance across the groups.

 The geometric mean ldl is estimated to be 112.01 mg/dl among subjects who die within 5 years of study entry and 122.83 mg/dl among subjects who survive at least 5 years.
 A comparison of the two groups estimates that the geometric mean ldl is 9.65% higher among subjects who survive at least 5 years relative to those who die within 5 years.
 This observed difference is statistically different from 0 (p=0.0128), with a 95% confidence suggesting that the observed difference is what might be typically observed if the true difference between survivors and nonsurvivors was such that the geometric mean for survivors was anywhere between 2.01% and 17.87% higher than that of nonsurvivors.
 We thus reject the null hypothesis of no association between survival time and ldl at study entry in favor of a trend toward higher geometric mean ldl among subjects surviving the longer period of time.

+5/5 for performing an appropriate analysis

+5/5 for reporting the association appropriately

+Total: 10/10

 To compare the probability, I proceed with logistic regression, estimate the log odds from the regression model, exponentiate that to obtain the odds, and then find the probability using prob=odds/(1+odds).